ktekinay/Xojo-EnvironmentVars_MTC/README.md

 ## Setting Up

-Open the Harness project included here and copy the `EnvironmentVars_MTC` class to your project, then create a subclass.
+Open the included Harness project and copy the `EnvironmentVars_MTC` class to your project, then create a subclass.
 (For illustration, we'll call the subclass `MyEnvVars`.)

 Add a Computed property to `MyEnvVars`, either Regular or Shared (more on this later), using the name of your environment variable exactly, then set the Get and Set methods like this: